 “When Amazon launched, it sold books.
 Its growth was limited by books as a vertical.
 As it moved into more verticals, such as music or jewelry, it unlocked additional, latent growth potential and could expand at a faster clip.
 Every new vertical brings new growth acceleration.
 What’s key here is plotting which verticals to move into, in what order and with which plan to automate and scale.”

-Rapid solution: Extend your product catalog by your custom designed t-shirts, posters or leggings and let Printful to make the printing, fulfillment and shipping.
+Rapid solution: Extend your product catalog with your custom-designed t-shirts, posters, or leggings and let Printful make the printing, fulfillment, and shipping.

 2. Product Inventory Per Vertical